bp7968h/helix-fedora/README.md

 hx config.toml
 ```
   - Add required look and feel.

+>Note: You can check theme name from within Helix in runtime use `:theme <themename>`, in normal mode.
+Helix gives you auto suggestion for those.

 Simply, this config file is used to configure the helix editor, like themes, line numbers, what should appear where etc. For this you can refer to the [`config.toml`](https://github.com/bp7968h/helix-rust-fedora/main/config.toml) given in this repository which can be used as a building block, and you can find more [about each field in this documentation](https://docs.helix-editor.com/configuration.html)